slipeer/sydent/README.rst

 In you there is no need to install this component on your server.
 As an identity server, it is recommended to use matrix.org

-You may need to install the sender, for example, if you deploy an isolated system and users will not be able to access the matrix.org
+You may need to install Sydent, for example, if you deploy an isolated system and users will not be able to access the matrix.org

+This is fork main task of which is the implementation of the functional:

+- 3pid association based on LDAP data
+- proxying to matrix queries that can not be resolved locally

 Installation
 ============

-1. Сheck that your system has ``sqlite3 >= 3.12`` (Otherwise there will be syntax errors when working with the database)
+1. Сheck that your system has ``sqlite3 >= 3.16`` (Otherwise there will be syntax errors when working with the database)

 2. Run ``pip install https://github.com/matrix-org/sydent/tarball/master``